Personal Shopper: Release

-The film had its world premiere at the Cannes Film Festival on 17 May 2016, where it competed for the Palme d'Or.
+Personal Shopper had its world premiere at the Cannes Film Festival on 17 May 2016, where it competed for the Palme d'Or.
 The film was distributed by Les Films du Losange in France, and IFC Films in North America.
-Universal Pictures distributed the film internationally.
+Universal Pictures distributed the film in Scandinavia, Latin America, Eastern Europe, Poland, Turkey, Portugal, the Baltics, the CIS excluding Russia, India, Indonesia and Taiwan.
 The film was screened at the 2016 Toronto International Film Festival and the New York Film Festival.
 It was released in France on 14 December 2016 and in the United States on 10 March 2017.

-In the United States, the movie grossed $79,175 in four theaters for an average of $19,794, the highest of the weekend.
+According to The Numbers, in the United States Personal Shopper grossed $79,175 in four theaters for an average of $19,794, the highest of the weekend.
 After adding 31 theaters the next weekend, it grossed $152,478.
-The movie's final US domestic total was $1,305,195, with a worldwide gross of $2.2 million against a $1 million budget, making it a box-office success.
+Its final US domestic total was $1.3 million, its international gross was $2.5 million, for a worldwide gross of $3.8 million.

 Critical reception

 Personal Shopper received generally positive reviews from film critics.
-Review aggregator Rotten Tomatoes reports a "Certified Fresh" score of 81% based on 274 reviews with an average rating of 7.2/10.
+Review aggregator Rotten Tomatoes reports a score of 81% based on 274 reviews with an average rating of 7.2/10.
 The site's critical consensus reads, "Personal Shopper attempts a tricky series of potentially jarring tonal shifts with varying results, bolstered by a performance from Kristen Stewart that's impossible to ignore."
-On Metacritic, the film holds a rating of 77 out of 100, based on 38 critics, indicating "generally favorable reviews".
+On Metacritic, the film holds a rating of 77 out of 100, based on 38 critics.
 The film was booed at its initial screening at the Cannes Film Festival, about which Assayas said, "It happens every once and a while [sic] where people just don't get the ending."
-At its official premiere at Cannes, the film received a -minute standing ovation.
+At its official premiere at Cannes, the film received a 4½-minute standing ovation.

-The Guardian awarded the film five stars, calling it "uncategorisable yet undeniably terrifying".
+The Guardian awarded the film five out of five, calling it "uncategorisable yet undeniably terrifying".
 Stephanie Zacharek of Time gave a positive review, writing, "Personal Shopper is a strange and beautifully made film, and both star and director are clearly energized by their dual mission."
 She listed it as one of Times top ten films of 2017.
 A. O. Scott of The New York Times called the film "sleek and spooky, seductive and suspenseful.
 It flirts with silliness, as ghost stories do.
 And also with heartbreak."